Provisional Irish Republican Army arms importation: United States

-Since the conflict began in 1969, the United States Department of Justice began furiously cracking down on the IRA arms trafficking network in America.
-By 1975, the Justice Department started to significantly weaken the Harrison network by prosecuting dozens of IRA arms trafficking cases, and as early as 1973, the IRA already found more lucrative sources of funding and weapons from foreign states, including Libyan leader Muammar Gaddafi.
-The prosecutions of IRA gunrunners in America were so great that according to Belfast author Jack Holland, "Harrison was not aware of any major shipments of arms that had successfully reached the IRA from the U.S. since the late 1970s; that is, before his network's destruction [in 1981]."
-U.S. House Speaker Tip O'Neill told Northern Ireland Secretary of State Roy Mason in mid-October 1977 that "[t]he flow of guns and money had been greatly reduced."
+Since the Troubles in Northern Ireland began in 1969, the United States Department of Justice had been cracking down on the IRA arms trafficking network in America.
+By 1975, the Justice Department had started to significantly weaken the Harrison network by prosecuting dozens of IRA arms trafficking cases, and as early as 1973, the IRA already found more lucrative sources of funding and weapons from foreign states, including Libyan leader Muammar Gaddafi.
+The prosecutions of IRA gunrunners in America were so great that according to Belfast author Jack Holland, "Harrison was not aware of any major shipments of arms that had successfully reached the IRA from the U.S. since the late 1970s; that is, before his network's destruction [in 1981]".
+U.S. House Speaker Tip O'Neill told Northern Ireland Secretary of State Roy Mason in mid-October 1977 that the flow of guns and money had been greatly reduced.
 The United States Senate Subcommittee on Juvenile Delinquency in 1976 noted the role of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) in prosecuting IRA gunrunners:

 Since September 1971, ATF has been involved in investigating Irish Republican Army (IRA) gunrunning activities in the United States.
 Numerous successful prosecutions of IRA "gunrunners" violating the Gun Control Act have resulted.
 Most notable and significant to date was the recent conviction in Baltimore, Maryland, of five IRA "gunrunners" charged with 23 violation counts of the 1968 Gun Control Act including using fictitious names, counterfeiting federal firearms licenses and illegally transporting firearms and explosive devices across state lines.
 Seized from the defendants were 70 of the 158 illegally purchased Colt AR-15, .223 caliber, semi-automatic rifles destined for the IRA in Northern Ireland.

+On March 1, 1981, Claire Sterling wrote for The New York Times Magazine:

+The I.R.A has come a long way since its early days of dependence upon the United States.
+Fund raising is mostly done at home nowadays, by means of protection rackets, brothels, massage parlors and bank stickups.
+And the incoming hardware is largely Soviet-made.
+It took only a few years to make the transformation with the help of the international terror network.